-The Corporation of the Township of St. Clair, St. Clair River Trail Trust Fund ("Trust") is established to hold funds on behalf of the community to be employed in the development of a trail system following the St. Clair River, the length of the Township.
+A trust established prior to the amalgamation of the Township of St. Clair in 2001 to hold funds on behalf of the community to be employed in the development of a trail system following the St. Clair River, the length of the Township.